Families welcome at refurbished Goshen Brewing Company

 For beer enthusiasts with children, Goshen Brewing Company is a great option, and I often see families enjoying meals there together.
 A kids menu includes grilled cheese and PB&J sandwiches and kid-friendly organic milk and house-made sodas.
 You won’t find a burger on the menu, but you will find a fresh take on regional American food with an emphasis on local and organic ingredients.
 Chef Jesse Shoemaker has created the menu which includes Southern-style smoked food combined with a bit of Asian influence.
 Menu items include barbecued black eyed peas and caramelized Brussel sprouts for starters, and entrees such as Panang curry, ramen, and a house-smoked pulled pork sandwich.
 Brunch is offered on Sundays, and Tuesday’s special is Pad Thai.
 Drink orders can be placed at either end of the bar and food orders can be placed at the window to the left of the bar.

 You can expect a large variety of beers on the brewery’s 12 taps, each sporting a handmade tap handle created by local potters.
 During his first year in business, Sensenig brewed around 40 recipes.
 They include house favorites such as Tailwind (American Pale Ale, 5.5 percent ABV, IBUs39), Old Soul (Wee heavy Scotch Ale, 8.6 percent ABV, IBUs 19), and Stone Bridge Stout (6.3 percent ABV, IBUs 49).
 Other styles include kettle sour, Altbier, India Pale Ale, coffee stout and porter, and beer aged in previously used bourbon barrels from Journeyman Distillery.
 Some beers are available to go in 32-ounce or 64-ounce growlers, and 750-milliliters Crowlers that are canned right behind the bar.
+Personalized coffee mugs are a great way to advertise your business, event or team!
+Every drinkware item can be personalized for your specific needs, you can go to this website for amazing mugs.

 Eric Strader of Goshen is a free-lance writer who covers the craft beer scene in Indiana and Michigan.
 He also owns a pottery business and is a special education paraprofessional.